Julian-Rupprecht/llm-dp-detection/README.md

 1. Change directory to project root
 2. Create virtual environment
    `conda create --name <name> --clone base` or `python -m venv .env` (Windows/Linux)
-3. Activate virtual environment
+4. Activate virtual environment
    `conda activate <name>` (Conda) or `.env\Scripts\activate` (Windows), `source .env/bin/activate` (Linux)
-4. Install requirements using the following command `pip install -r requirements.txt`
+5. Install requirements using the following command `pip install -r requirements.txt`
-5. If training is performed on a Linux-based system, change directory separators in path specifications from `\\` to `/`
+6. If training is performed on a Linux-based system, change directory separators in path specifications from `\\` to `/`
+7. Download dataset and move the file to the `datasets` folder
-6. Run `train.py` file
+8. Run `train.py` file

 ## Results